- conforms_to::[[Observation Form Contract]]

 -

 - The Aspiration names sustained second-cycle contribution as the project's success metric.
-This Observation names one of the mechanisms the second cycle has to survive: accreted vocabulary breadth that would otherwise cost newcomers more than they're willing to spend to get past.
+This Observation names two mechanisms the second cycle has to survive: accreted vocabulary breadth that costs newcomers more than they're willing to spend to get past, and the compounding of that cost at the contributor-level first-to-second-cycle transition the Aspiration's contributor-level work addresses.
+If shared languages get intimidating over time, crossing the transition becomes harder for each successive cohort — the Aspiration has to contend with an accumulating headwind.

 -